 Even if you’re running a simple site, go for https.
 It doesn’t matter that you’re not making electronic financial transactions through the site.

-The inevitable gold rush mentality of marketers trying to get any and all SEO advantages is without doubt underway.
+The inevitable gold rush mentality of marketers trying to get any and all SEO advantages means that https is often added to a site with some naive assumptions.
 Don’t fool yourself into thinking this will make a huge ranking difference.
+Just do it from a trust and security point of view.

 Consider https a minimum requirement in a world where hacking is the norm and security concerns are high on the agenda for consumers.